Intellectual Architecture

 Man is a rational being who acts with purpose.

-His choices reveal his understanding of truth.
+His choices reveal his understanding of reality.

 Action is thought in motion—the bridge between belief and consequence.

-To coerce thought is to end reason.
+To coerce thought is to undermine reason.

-To end reason is to end man.
+To undermine reason is to undermine man.

 Economics and Human Action

-Wealth is not created by decree but by action guided by reason.
+Wealth arises from action guided by reason.

 Property and Ethics